Environmentalize your YAML configuration

 db:

-If you want to set a fixed value that does not change between all environments, change the values.yaml
+To set a fixed value that does not change between all environments, change the values.yaml to:

 ---